10maurycy10/10maurycy10.github.io/content/projects/200_buck_xrf/index.md

 When an atom's inner electron absorbs an X-ray ray, it gets knocked out it's atom, and then falls back into place after a few nanoseconds.
 In the process, the electron emits a new X-ray photon, with an energy dependent on the charge of the atom's nucleus, in other words, the atomic number.

-I have been intermittently messing around with scratch building an X-ray spectrometer for some time now, with hopes of doing element identification, but in the mean time I tried using the inexpensive "Radiacode-102" Gamma-ray spectrometer (currently goes for 260 USD).
+I have been intermittently messing around with scratch building an X-ray spectrometer for some time now, with hopes of doing element identification, but in the mean time I tried using the cheap-ish "Radiacode-102" Gamma-ray spectrometer.
-It has a tiny 1 cubic centimeter thallium dopped cesium iodide sintillator crystal, and a rather unimpressive 9% FWHM resolution.
+It has a tiny 1 cubic centimeter CsI(Tl) scintillator crystal, and a rather unimpressive resolution.

 I placed a 37 kBq (1 uCi) americium-241 source on top of the spectrometer, separated by a steel ruler to shield the detector from radiation directly from the source.
 I then surrounded the setup in more steel to shield it from background radiation, leaving an opening to place a sample in front of the detector, in the path of the radiation from the source.